Supa Strikas: Littleton FC

 Littleton FC is Big Bo's former team.
 They only appeared in two episodes, 'Big Bo To Go' and 'Own Ghoul.'

 FC All Star

 FC All-Star is an all-star team consisting of lead players from the teams faced by Supa Strikas.
 The team captain is Skarra.
 This team only appeared in the final episode of Season 2, 'Bringing Down the House'.
-It consists of all the best players on super league.
+It consisted of all the best players of Super League.